aquasecurity/tracee/tracee-ebpf/Readme.md

 3. `/tmp/tracee`

 The easiest way to get started is to just let Tracee build the eBPF program for you automatically, as demonstrated in the previous section [Quickstart with Docker](#quickstart-with-docker).
-Alternatively, you can pre-compile the eBPF program, and provide it to the `tracee` executable.
+Alternatively, you can pre-compile the eBPF program, and provide it to Tracee.
 There are some benefits to this approach as you will not need clang and kernel headers at runtime anymore, as well as reduced risk of invoking an external program at runtime.

 You can build the eBPF program in the following ways:
 1. `make bpf`